omni-us/jsonargparse/README.rst

 - Default behavior is not identical to argparse, though it is possible to configure it to be identical.
 The main differences are:

-  - When parsing fails :class:`ParserError` is raised, instead of printing usage and program exit.
+  - When parsing fails :class:`.ParserError` is raised, instead of printing usage and program exit.
   - To modify the behavior for parsing errors (e.g. print usage) an error handler function can be provided.